The Hidden Dangers of Water

 The Worsening Contamination of Water

-It has been estimated that 53 million Americans, about 20 percent of the population, have been drinking water that is contaminated with feces, radiation, lead, or other poisons.
-This is according to data collected by the United States Environmental Protection Agency in 1993-1994.
-This was a 7.6 million increase since 1992!
+It has been estimated that 53 million people in North America, about 20 percent of the population, have been drinking water that is contaminated with feces, radiation, lead, or other poisons.
+This is according to data collected by the United States Environmental Protection Agency.
+This was a 7.6 million increase!

 The Environmental Working Group (EWG) reported that it had tested 29 Midwestern cities and towns and found that all had herbicides present in the drinking water.
 In one Illinois city, they found that the level of the weed killer cyanazine in the public water supply was 34 times above the federal standards.
 The EWG estimated that 20 to 25 million Americans are now drinking water polluted with herbicides.
 Research in laboratories has shown a higher incidence of cancer and birth defects in animals fed with food containing herbicides.